GAndromidas/linuxinstaller/README.md

 ## 🚀 Overview

 **Archinstaller** is a comprehensive, automated post-installation script for Arch Linux that transforms your fresh installation into a fully configured, optimized system.
-It handles everything from system preparation to desktop environment customization, gaming optimizations, and security hardening.
+It handles everything from system preparation to desktop environment customization, gaming optimizations, security hardening, and robust dual-boot support.

 ### ✨ Key Features